 5.83 In order to not prejudice the long-term ambition of linking the Wilts & Berks Canal to the River Thames a route should be safeguarded between Commonhead and Acorn Bridge.
-The proposed alignment will be further defined in the Eastern Villages SPD in partnership with stakeholders.
+The proposed alignment will be further defined in the Eastern Villages SPD any subsequent DPDs in partnership with stakeholders.